-This weekend, we look likely to see the climax of a rivalry that has been ongoing for 10+ years in female boxing, as IBF, WBA and WBC middleweight world champion Claressa Shields looks to avenge the only loss, amateur and pro, of her boxing career when she faces WBO champion, Savannah Marshall, at the stratosphere of the first all-female boxing card in history.
+This weekend, we look likely to see the climax of a rivalry that has been ongoing for 10+ years in female boxing, as the rescheduled clash which sees IBF, WBA and WBC middleweight world champion Claressa Shields attempt to avenge the only loss, amateur and pro, of her boxing career when she faces WBO champion, Savannah Marshall, at the stratosphere of the first all-female boxing card in history.

 This rivalry was born in the amateurs, as in the lead-up to the 2012 London Olympic Games, Shields and Marshall would fight in the AIBA World Championships, a bout in which Marshall was the victor.
 Marshall then went on to win the championships.
 Three months later, both women went on to represent their countries at the Olympics.
 Shields would win gold, whilst Marshall would lose in her quarter-final bout.
 Both women remained in the amateurs and would again represent their countries at the 2016 Rio Olympics.
 It was a repeat of London as Marshall would lose in the quarter-finals again and Shields would go on to win gold.
 Both women turned professional after the 2016 Olympics, Shields’s amateur record ended at 64-1, whilst Marshall’s would be 61-16.